There are many reasons why Moneytree, a Japan-based FinTech app, shouldn’t have succeeded.

 Investment into innovations in areas such as banking technology is lower in Japan than in other comparable economies.

-Although the conservative, monopolist character of Japan’s banking system makes it safe (there’s been no Lehman Brothers style collapse in Japan) it also leads to a dearth of innovation in the sector.
+Although the conservative, monopolist character of Japan’s banking system makes it safe (there’s been no Lehman Brothers style collapse in Japan) it also leads to a death of innovation in the sector.
 Other financial sector regulations, such as rules about how banks own subsidiaries like FinTech start-ups, have also suppressed the growth of FinTech ventures.

 This constraining environment makes it seem as if financial sector innovation is impossible in Japan.
 However, when legislation is relaxed there’s often rapid change.
 When consumer lending laws were relaxed a few years ago, banks rushed to provide services in this area.
 Big companies outside the financial services sector, including Toyota and Sony, have dabbled in FinTech because they are not regulated in the same manner as banks.